• 28 June - Saturday - Ann Arbor

 — ∴ —

-"Hello, hello!" said Kevin.
+"Hello, hello!" said Uncle Kevin.
 "Come on in.
 Lunch is ready.
 We can bring your gear in later.
 I'm hungry."

-I, however, was quite certain I had never been here, and never seen these people.
+I now was quite certain I had never been here, and never seen these people.
 When Anna and Maggie looked at me, I shook my head slightly to let them know.

 "I'm okay," I said, my standard response to that query.